Hurtigruten sends seven ships to explore Wonderland

 “This is a huge step towards normality and a great reminder to all of us of what’s to come,” said Damian Perry, Managing Director of Hurtigruten Asia Pacific.

-“By bringing MS Nordlys and MS Nordnorge into operation from July, we will not only bring more furloughed colleagues back to work; we will also hire new colleagues to fill vacant positions.
+“By bringing MS Nordlys and MS Nordnorge into operation, we will not only bring more furloughed colleagues back to work; we will also hire new colleagues to fill vacant positions.
 We can welcome more guests on board, offer more unique experiences, carry more local goods, and create more local value and more activity in the communities we visit.

 “We have great faith in the European summer tourism season,” said CEO of Hurtigruten Norway, Hedda Felin.

 “There is no better way to experience the Norwegian coast than sailing it with Hurtigruten Norwegian Coastal Express.
 Together with our local partners, who supply local food and excursions, we will create unique experiences for our guests.

 “We are excited to welcome guests from all over the world as travel restrictions are being eased.
 We continuously adapt to the Norwegian authorities’ reopening plan and recommendations and have comprehensive safety and infection control measures in place,” said Ms Felin.

 Hurtigruten is experiencing great interest from guests all over the world; travel along the Norwegian coast has a clear roadmap outlined by local governments and policy makers for guests domestically, regionally and internationally.